Pennsylvania Tipping Laws Explained (2025 Guide for Employers & Employees)

 Related reading: Tip Pooling vs. Tip Sharing: Which is Right for Your Restaurant?

-Service Charges and Mandatory Fees
+Service Charges & Mandatory Fees in Pennsylvania

 Some restaurants and event venues add a mandatory service charge to customers’ bills for large parties, private events, or catered services.
 It’s important to note that: